umn-asr/shibboleths_lil_helper/README.markdown

 You must deploy these files to each host and restart the shib daeman/service and apache/IIS.

-You must also arbitrarily __pick one particular site__ in each strategy to `set :is_key_originator,true` for, if you see this more in a strategy, it will NOT WORK.
+You must also arbitrarily __pick one particular site__ in each strategy to `set :is_key_originator,true` for, if you see this more in a strategy, it will NOT WORK.  (also, don't set it to false, just remove the line in all but one site)

 `set :is_key_originator, true` tells slh that this site has the authoriative X509Certificate (in the SP metadata) that all other sites should match against (used in the verify_metadata command).